yortem/chrome-stremio-imdb/README.md

 - Reddit (r/MovieSuggestions and r/televisionsuggestions) creating lists only
 - douban

+### Right-click context menu

+As for version 1.2.0, the extension adds a right-click menu: "Search in Stremio" when selecting text on any website. if you see a name of a movie in a website:

+- Select the text \ name of the movie
+-  right-click
+-  "Search in Stremio"

+It will search for the movie in your Stremio.

 ## Installation

 [Download the extension](https://github.com/yortem/chrome-stremio-imdb/releases/) for your favorite browser.
 Unzip the contents and then follow the instructions below.